bcbio/bcbio-nextgen/docs/contents/configuration.rst

   exome analyses, and ``amplicon`` is partial-genome sequencing from PCR amplicon sequencing.
-This influences GATK options for filtering: we use Variant Quality Score Recalibration when set to ``genome``, otherwise we apply hard filters.
+This influences GATK options for filtering: we use Variant Quality Score Recalibration when set to ``genome``, otherwise we apply cutoff-based soft filters.
 Also affects copy number calling with CNVkit, structural variant calling and deep panel calling in cancer samples, where we tune regional/amplicon analyses to maximize sensitivity.
   [genome, regional, amplicon]